• Skip to primary navigation

 • Weigh them and measure out the same amount of sugar.

-• My chopped strawberries weighed 600g (21 ouonces) and made sufficient jam to fill a 1 pint jar (that’s 2 cups, or 16 fluid ounces or 500 ml depending where in the world you live).
+• My chopped strawberries weighed 600g (21 ounces) and made sufficient jam to fill a 1-pint jar (that's 2 cups, or 16 fluid ounces or 500 ml depending on where in the world you live).

 2 images showing strawberries boiling in a pan

-• Place the strawberries and sugar along with the lemon juice into a saucepan and heat gently, stirring all the time, until the sugar has melted.
+• Place the strawberries, sugar and lemon juice into a saucepan and heat gently, stirring continuously, until the sugar has melted.

 • Increase the heat and bring to a rolling boil.